-Past mistakes don’t preclude future improvements.
-Your credit score is an important part of your financial future — and if you take steps to help your credit score now, you may be in good position once you’re ready to take out a major loan, like a mortgage.
+Having a less-than-perfect credit score doesn't make you a bad person, or financially irresponsible.
+Everything from a job loss to a family hardship or fraud could lead to blemishes on your credit report.
+But if you take steps to help your credit score now, you may be in good position once you’re ready to take out a major loan, like a mortgage.

 What can you do to improve your credit score?

-It could be that your score is hampered by an error.
+The credit bureaus aren't perfect, and there could be a mistake on your credit report.
 By law, you can request a copy of your credit report from each of the three major bureaus — Experian, Equifax and TransUnion — once every 12 months.
 If you find errors in your payment history, you should dispute them.
 Once these are corrected, you should see an improvement in your score.

 Similarly, if you have a longstanding account where you had a few hiccups in the distant past, contact the creditor and ask if they could remove the notated late payments in light of your recent good behavior.
 As far as credit score tips go, this is a long shot, but if you succeed, it can make a substantial difference in your score.